renderedtext/thrift-with-tackle/elixir-thrift/README.md

 # Elixir-thrift

 Test application for implementing thrift while using elixir.
-Comes in pair with an another ruby application, which is also using thrift.
+It comes in pair with a ruby application, which is also using thrift.

 ## Getting started